View on GitHub

 Display password expiry notifications in the Office Portal and on the Windows desktop.
 X

-You can also choose not to configure an Azure AD Connect sign-in method if you want to handle it via a federated third-party tool.
+You can also choose not to configure an Entra ID Connect sign-in method if you want to handle it via a federated third-party tool.

 Once you’ve made the critical decision regarding user sing-ins, you’ll have to configure a few other settings regarding the synchronisation scope.
 Choose the domains and OUs and configure filtering.
 If you want to enable password write-back, you’ll find this option in the “Optional Features” section of the setup wizard.

 Directory synchronisation can be a critical component of your hybrid cloud environment.
-But even if you don’t find yourself overly reliant on Azure AD Connect, monitoring synchronisation for any issues is a good idea.
-AAD Connect Health is a service designed just for that.
-You can find it in the Azure Portal under the Azure Active Directory blade in the Azure AD Connect section.
+But even if you don’t find yourself overly reliant on Entra ID Connect, monitoring synchronisation for any issues is a good idea.
+Entra Connect Health is a service designed just for that.
+You can find it in the Azure Portal under the Azure Active Directory blade in the Entra ID Connect section.

 The tool will provide rich insights into alerts, performance and usage metrics.
 To install and configure the monitoring agents, follow the official documentation.

-In 2019 Microsoft released a more modern replacement for Azure AD Connect - AAD Connect Cloud Sync.
+In 2019 Microsoft released a more modern replacement for Entra ID Connect - Entra Cloud Sync.
 Since then, the tool has been under development, and at the time of writing, it almost offers functional parity compared to its predecessor.

 The new service moves the synchronisation engine from on-premises to a cloud-based service (as the name might have indicated).
 As a customer, you still need to install an agent application, but Microsoft describes it as a “lightweight agent”.
 No more MS SQL is required, not even the express edition.
 Besides that, the new version also provides support for:

-Some features of Azure AD Connect are still not there, so check the Azure AD Connect Cloud Sync documentation before choosing.
+Some features of Entra ID Connect are still not there, so check the Entra ID Connect Cloud Sync documentation before choosing.
 For example, Pass-Through Authentication is no longer available, so you will have to synchronise password hashes or use the federated model.

 However, the two tools can coexist in a single environment, so you can mix and match based on what you need.
 The limitation is that both services cannot synchronise the same AD object, so you will need a domain- or OU-level scoping.
-Also, please keep in mind that once the new tool catches up on the missing functionality, Microsoft will start phasing out Azure AD Connect.
+Also, please keep in mind that once the new tool catches up on the missing functionality, Microsoft will start phasing out Entra ID Connect.

 Active Directory in Azure

-Getting our Active Directory users and groups synchronised to Azure AD is handy.
+Getting our Active Directory users and groups synchronised to Entra ID is handy.
 Still, it is only one of the two sides to hybrid identities in Azure.
 More often than not, especially when working with applications designed for the Windows Server ecosystem, you will need traditional Active Directory Domain Services in your Azure environment.

 When that’s the case, you have two options: